akshith-katuri/chess-game/README.md

 - Start the game by running `python chess_game.py`

 ## Controls
 - Click on a piece to select it.
-Then You will see all possible moves of the selected piece
+Then, you will see all possible moves of the selected piece
 - Click on a valid square to move the selected piece.

 ## Game Rules
-- Follows standard chess rules for moves and captures.
+- Follows standard chess rules
-- En passant is available when applicable.
-- Castling is allowed under correct conditions.
-- Pawn promotion occurs when a pawn reaches the eighth rank.
-- Detecting Check/Checkmate, Stalemate